LeDragoX/Win-Debloat-Tools/README.md

 ## Resume

-This project is a modified version of [another project](https://github.com/W4RH4WK/Debloat-Windows-10) that was made for debloat and tweak Windows 10 for better performance and less issues, i've done some changes so it won't annoy by unninstalled apps, and keeps stability for games and daily drive.
+This project is a modified version of [another project](https://github.com/W4RH4WK/Debloat-Windows-10) that was made for *Debloat* and *Tweak* Windows 10 for *better performance* and *less issues*, i've done some changes so it unninstall Apps that are less used, this keeps *stability for games* and *daily drive*.

 **There is a undo (if works)**, because i did a restoration point script before doing everything.